 Of course, once you start showing, your employer will be able to tell that you are pregnant.
 However, prior to showing, the choice as to whether you tell your employer that you’re pregnant is entirely up to you.
 However, if your pregnancy is preventing you from performing certain tasks at work, you should ask for a reasonable accommodation for the duration of your pregnancy.

 It’s illegal for your employer to fire you for being pregnant.
 The law also protects mothers after they have given birth.
 For example, your employer must accommodate pregnancy-related needs after childbirth.
 For some women, this accommodation is periodic breaks for lactation.
 If your employer fires you for a similar accommodation after you give birth, you may have a legal claim.

 Am I Entitled To Maternity Leave Under The Law?

 The Family and Medical Leave Act (FMLA) covers pregnant women in the workplace.
 Under this law, new mothers are entitled to take up to twelve weeks of unpaid maternity leave after the birth or adoption of a new child.
 When you return to work, your employer must allow you to continue working in the same job that you had before maternity leave.
 Additionally, you must be entitled to the same benefits and entitlements you had before leaving.
 If your employer violates these rules, you may have a legal claim.

 Seek Legal Assistance

 If you have experienced pregnancy discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.